edgi-govdata-archiving/web-monitoring-db/README.md

     On OSX:

     You do not need to do anything.
-Apple JavaScriptCore fulfills this dependency
+Apple JavaScriptCore fulfills this dependency.

     On Debian Linux:

     ```sh
     $ apt-get install nodejs
     ```
-    If you wish to use another runtime you can use one listed [here](https://github.com/rails/execjs/blob/master/README.md)
+    If you wish to use another runtime you can use one listed [here](https://github.com/rails/execjs/blob/master/README.md).

 5. Clone this repo
 6. If you don’t have the `bundler` Ruby gem, install it: